peterbikes/peterbikes/README.md

 Find out more about it [in the official site](https://seame.space/).

-It was fantastic to be apart of this program, and you can see my personal project page at [JetPackJoyRide's](https://github.com/SEAME-pt/JetPackJoyRide) repo page.
+It was fantastic to be part of this program, and you can see my personal project page at [JetPackJoyRide's](https://github.com/SEAME-pt/JetPackJoyRide) repo page.

 ## 42 School